Zubax/zubax_documentation_portal/0 Products/10 Zubax GNSS 2/0 Main Page.md

 The bootloader will automatically detect which protocol to use.
 According to the YMODEM specification, if no transfer was initiated by the host within one minute, the command will exit with an error.
+Possible error codes are defined in the table above.

 Note that while this command is running, the CLI will be unavailable, since the same serial link will be temporarily occupied by the file transfer protocol.